elastic/integrations/dev/import-beats-resources/haproxy/docs/README.md

-# MySQL Integration
+# HAProxy Integration

-This integration periodically fetches logs and metrics from [HAProxy](https://www.haproxy.com/) servers.
+This integration periodically fetches logs and metrics from [HAProxy](https://www.haproxy.org/) servers.

 ## Compatibility

 The `log` dataset was tested with logs from HAProxy 1.8, 1.9 and 2.0 running on a Debian.
 It is not available on Windows.

-The `info` and `stats` datasets were tested with tested with HAProxy versions from 1.6, 1.7, 1.8 to 2.0.
+The `info` and `stat` datasets were tested with tested with HAProxy versions from 1.6, 1.7, 1.8 to 2.0.

 ## Logs

 ### log

-The `log` dataset collects the MySQL error logs.
+The `log` dataset collects the HAProxy application logs.

 {{fields "log"}}